FK BASK

 FK BASK TEK (ФК БАСК ТЕК) is a football club from Savski Venac, Belgrade, Serbia.
 It is one of the oldest clubs in Serbia.
 The club currently competes in the Serbian League Belgrade (3rd tier).
-BASK are the initials of Beogradski akademski sportski klub.
+BASK are the initials of Beogradski Amaterski Sport Klub.

 History

 Formation of SK Soko

 In the Kingdom of Serbia there had been many sports sections and societies, whose members were constantly increasing in number.
 So in the year of 1891 Belgrade gymnastics society "Soko" was established.
 One student, Andra Nikolić, became chairmen of the parliament, minister of education and foreign affairs, academic and writer (today in part of Belgrade called Senjak, there is a street named after him, Dr. Andra Nikolić"), together with Hugo Buli, was also the initiator of foundation "The first Serbian association for games with ball", on 1 May 1899.
 This association for games with ball is considered also the first Serbian football club on territory of ex Yugoslavia and Serbia.
 Unfortunately, this club had been closed very soon and it disappeared.
 Nevertheless, it succeeded in organizing one real contest on the new football field built in Guberevac.

 Members of Gymnastics association SK Soko continued with ball games, and their enthusiasm had not diminished.
 They have been gathering on one meadow in Jugovićeva Street.
 The new younger members had constantly joined them, and then started generation replacement.
 These lovers of ball decided finally to organize again and once more to establish their own club.
 On member's gathering, after the usual training, under the open sky on their field, they have founded their club.
 Among others, unavoidable Hugo Buli, Steva Stefanović, Milan Bajić, Ljuba Jovanović, Mita Đorđević, Mita Stamenković, Boba Marković, Momir Korunović, M.Milosavljević and others were present.

 Inaugural meeting was held on 18 April 1903, under the clear sky, on unoccupied lot in Braće Jugovića Street, where in that time was summer playfield Belgrade's gymnastics association Soko.

 Assembly's Participants had by acclamation elected Ljubomir Jovanović, who later became minister in governments of Kingdom of Serbia and president of national assembly, and satisfied with the work done, went home.
 When had met the following day on the playfield, somebody said: “Oh, my God, people, we have founded a club, and nobody had remembered that we should give it a name.”
 Really, in very big exaltation the previous day they have completely forgotten about that “detail”.

 They have assembled again and then they have started making suggestion.
 People said that this debate had been very long and at some moments also very bitter, until Ljuba Jovanović, newly selected president, did not propose the name “Soko”.
 The others have all agreed, so on 18 April 1903. of the old calendar, the first football club in Kingdom of Serbia appeared (Bačka from Subotica had been founded in 1901, two years before Soko, but on territory of Austro-Hungary in that time).